hpburon/Workshop/project2.md

 This is a 3D plot of Jamaica that reprsents how much variation was exhibited in the predicted values.

 ![](jamaica_mapview.png)
-This is a plot is a mapview that also reprsents the error of the predicted values compared to the worldpop raster.
+This plot is a mapview that also reprsents the error of the predicted values compared to the worldpop raster.
 As you can see, population values were underestimated near Kingston, the capital, and generally overestimated throughout the rest of the country.

 ### Saint Catherine - adm2